New release 6.0 – Feb 2021

 It can also work without an internet connection in direct mode on your local network.

 Sensor configuration can be customized for unit of measure, mathematical formula and number of decimals according to sensor requirements.

 Each sensor and relay is fully configurable (both analog/digital/PWM) and there is no limit to the number of sensors or controls that can be used.

 Timers can be configured to switch on at a desired time and with a duration up to 18 hours.
 Time is synchronized every time the AndruinoApp is connected and the clock is maintained using the Arduino internal oscillator (no RTC is required).

 You also have the option to manage a sensors digital output state.
 For example, you can invert output PIN logic so that a sensor works with inverted logic such as 0 -> active, 1-> not active.

 With multi board management you can control any number of Arduinos.
 Imagine having 10 or more Wifi controllers displaying information on a unique map of your home.

-This gives you the ability to view multiple environments with either single or multiple controllers.
+This gives you the ability to view multiple environments simply swiping the maps.

 Datalogger and Graphs